Feastio

 Just Peachy cocktail at The Speakeasy at Salvation Spirits

-Just Peachy cocktail at The Speakeasy
+Just Peachy at The Speakeasy

-We're now moving into the adult portion of the list with Just Peachy, a Salvation Spirits Vodka cocktail with peach gelee, honey, and lemon.
+We're now moving into the adult portion of the list with Just Peachy, a Salvation Spirits Vodka cocktail with peach gelée, honey, and lemon.
+You can get one of these seasonal cocktails made with peaches from the distillery's orchard at The Speakeasy at Salvation Spirits.

 Peach wines at das Peach Haus

-Kel loves sweet fruity wines, and I wanted to make sure she had the opportunity to try some while we were in Texas Wine Country.
+Kel loves sweet, fruity wines, and I wanted to ensure she could try some while we were in Texas Wine Country.
+The wine tasting is a self-service experience, costing $4 per wine or $20 for a tasting of five.

+We tried the Peach Muscato by Fischer & Wieser (owners of das Peach Haus), the Peach Fruit Wine by Georgetown Winery, and others.
 They were super sweet, like dessert wines, which are too sweet for me.
 Kel's favorite wasn't the peach, incidentally, but the blackberry by Georgetown Winery.

 Whether or not fruit wines are for you, dozens of other products are for sale, including peach preserves, jams, jellies, peach salsa, barbecue sauce, and peach cobbler.
+For peach lovers, Das Peach Haus is a destination unto itself.
+1406 S US Hwy 87, Fredericksburg, TX, fwfarmstead.com

 Peach cider